Skip to main content

 Quick Fix Checklist

-• [ ] Review environment variables for sensitive data
+• [ ] Protect sensitive environment variables using a secrets manager

 • [ ] Implement rate limiting to prevent brute-force attacks